OlivierLD/raspberry-coffee/Algebra/README.md

 Here is a quick way to restore some of those features.

 ![WaveFront](./docimg/wavefront.png)
 Use `../gradlew runSample -Pnum=09 -Pidx=4` to see the screen above.
+Figure can be rotated with the sliders at the bottom, or by dragging the mouse on the figure itself.

 ### Bonus: LaTex in Markdown
 > Works fine in a Jupyter Notebook, not always on a standalone markdown document...